 The following unaudited pro forma financial information was prepared from our historical financial statements that have been adjusted to give the effect of the consolidation of ANSAC as though we had become the sole member on January 1, 2022.
-It is based up on upon assumptions deemed appropriate by us and may not be indicative of actual results.
+It is based upon assumptions deemed appropriate by us and may not be indicative of actual results.
 This pro forma information was prepared using financial data of ANSAC and reflects certain estimates and assumptions made by our management.
 Our unaudited pro forma financial information is not necessarily indicative of what our consolidated financial results would have been had we become the sole member on January 1, 2022.
-Pro forma net income (loss) attributable to common unitholders includes the effects of distributions on attributable to our preferred units and interest expense on incremental borrowings, Class A Preferred Units.
+Pro forma net income (loss) attributable to common unitholders includes the effects of distributions attributable to our Class A Preferred Units.
 The dilutive effect of our preferred units is calculated using the if-converted method.